rodrigoelp/little-stories/Unlikely adventures/18-Chapter-18.md

 # Finger paintings

+The uncomfortable sensation of not hearing footsteps behind her flooded Hannah's reason, preventing the formation of any logical thinking.

-Hannah felt uncomfortable not being able to hear footsteps at all.
-It made the silence even more unbearable and awkward, a silence that previously was kept distant by Amir providing commentary.
-She didn't dare to turn around and face the aftermath of her anger.
+It made the silence unbearable and awkward, a silence that previously was kept distant by Amir's never-ending commentary.
+She didn't dare to turn around and face the aftermath of her uncontrolled, untamed and unfair anger.

-*If I were to walk slowly, they would catch up with me and we would leave everything behind.* - she thought filled with remorse.
+*If I were to walk slowly, they would caught up with me.
+Perhaps, Amir would say a light comment and we would laugh it up.* - she thought wishfully though her mind was filled with remorse.

-Words bounced off the walls into Hannah's ears.
-She heard clearly when Amir shot down Sam's attempt to strike conversation.
-Amir was clearly bumped down as she blurted down all of those negative feelings.
+Words bounced off the walls into Hannah's ears; it told her that Amir had shot down Sam's attempt to strike conversation.
+Amir was clearly devastated by everything she blurted out, all of those negative feelings.
 She hated herself at this moment, she wanted to apologise but she remembered that - *words are like water spilled on the ground.
 It is difficult to take back, especially if the ground is filled with this much sand.*

-She felt an even heavier load on her shoulders.
+The load on her shoulders became heavier as she remembered the last few events.

 Her slow pace turned into a feet dragging motion.
 Her heart was sinking with guilt.

+*Why did I yell at him like that?* - asked herself.
+She needed to do some self reflection because the Hannah that erupted irrationally back there wasn't the Hannah she knew, or at least, she thought she knew.

 She pushed herself to walk, the motion allowed her to, somewhat, focus on the path as opposed to the horrible things she said.
 As she turned left or right, she battled with the idea of continuing by herself, granting some space to breathe and leave the frustration behind, or go back and hug Amir as she asked for forgiveness.